Skip to main content

 Burgoyne sends out a reconnaissance in force in an attempt to gather information on the American defenses.
 The armies clash a second time and again Benedict Arnold plays a major role in the attack, leading the American forces to victory.
 British forces suffer heavy losses and begin their retreat north.

-Burgoyne's retreat
+Burgoyne’s Retreat

 Burgoyne and his remaining 5,000 troops retreat north to the area now known as Schuylerville, waiting in vain for reinforcements.
 Meanwhile, more American militia arrive, increasing Gates’ forces to 14,000.
 They surround Burgoyne’s troops, cutting off their ability to retreat.